regisd/regisd.github.io/_posts/2012-04-29-samsung-galaxy-s2-updated-to-ics.md

 I have used the official Kies application for Mac OS.
 Everything went smoothly after I fixed these two issues.

-Problem: Kies doesn&rsquo;t detect my device
+Problem: Kies doesn’t detect my device

 I do Android development, and had turned on « USB debugging ».
 This n needs to be turned off.